 Union activity is best snuffed out in the beginning stages of formation.
 This usually comes in the form of employees trying to organize themselves.
 You may catch someone passing out flyers in the parking lot after work, or creating a social media page and gathering followers.
 This is the crucial moment to take action.
 A strategy should be devised to educate employees on the negative consequences of unions.

-The University of Minnesota book Human Resources Management gives an insightful list into reasons employees should be wary of forming a union.
+The University of Minnesota book Human Resources Management gives an insightful list of reasons employees should be wary of forming a union.
 Unions could:

 - Be very costly for employees and require dues to be paid out of employee’s check